billylegota/6502sbc/README.md

 0b1xxx xxxx xxxx xxxx - ROM

 # Notes:
-All files use Diptrace for Education (500 pin limit).
+1. All files use Diptrace for Education (500 pin limit).
 All libraries used have been created by me or the Diptrace team.
+2. None of the Rev 0.5 boards have been routed yet.
+Rev 0.4 is the latest version to be manufactured.

 # License:
 **Software** - CC BY-SA 4.0 (See "CC BY-SA 4.0.txt")